petebachant/localVelocityForce/README.md

 # localVelocityForce
-Equivalent to meanVelocityForce just without averagin, refering to local values Not working in parallel yet
+Equivalent to meanVelocityForce just without averaging, refering to local values Not working in parallel yet